NGSEP/NGSEPcore/README.txt

 OPTIONS:

-	-i FILE		: Input sorted BAM file with alignments to a reference genome.
+	-i FILE		: Input file with alignments to a reference genome.
-	-c FILE		: Sorted BAM file corresponding to the control (wild type) sample.
+	-c FILE		: Input alignments file corresponding to the control (wild type) sample.
 	-o FILE		: File with genomic regions in which the two samples have different read depth.
 	-r FILE		: Fasta file with the reference genome.